Edmond-Wu/edmond-wu.github.io/README.md

 Personal/professional website of Edmond Wu.
 Contains basic personal information, contact information, various projects I've worked on, and resources for the Rutgers University course "Computer Applications for Business".

 ## Technologies used
 AngularJS single-page, static application.
-Styled with Materialize CSS and animated with Angular-Animate with a slider directive.
-Mobile navigation bar done using jQuery.
+Styled with Materialize CSS and animated with Angular-Animate.
+Mobile navigation bar done with Materialize.